twegestal/edu-sims/README.md

 `dev`: Starts both the client and the server in development mode.
 `dev-client`: Starts only the client in development mode.
 `dev-server`: Starts only the server in development mode.
+`lint`: Linting for all workspaces.
+`format`: Formatting for all workspaces.

 Example, to start both the client and server, run: